ndiconti/gpg-encryption-101/README.md

 ![search](./images/9.jpg)

-	When you a verified email address, you can import it's associated public key.
+	When you have a verified email address, you can import it's associated public key.

 ![search](./images/10.jpg)